ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/acrobatstance.rst

 AcrobatStance is a Chi Ability.

-AcrobatStance gives the Chiblocker a boost in mobility, allowing them to catch fast moving targets.
+AcrobatStance allows the Chiblocker to greatly boost their mobility, at the cost of increased exhaustion.
+This allows them to easily catch foes and dodge oncoming attacks.
+AcrobatStance also makes the Chiblocker more likely to chiblock someone.
 GIF TO BE ADDED

 Usage